 Last week I travelled to Tallinn for the weekend to see what the Christmas time in Tallinn, the capital of Estonia, is all about.
 Even though I visit Tallinn regularly at least a couple of times a year, as it only takes 2 hours by ferry from Helsinki, this was my first visit to the city during the festive season.
-During the weekend I did lots of great Christmassy things and want to share my best experiences and best places where to soak up Christmas spirit in Tallinn.
+During the weekend I did lots of great Christmassy things and want to share my best experiences and best places to soak up Christmas spirit in Tallinn.

 1. Tallinn Christmas Market